Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Manila travel tips

 - Traveling soon?
 Check out my travel resources page!
 This list of travel accessories can also be useful!

 - Wanna go to the Philippines?
 Here are Philippines travel tips!
 Also, check the visa policy here.
 Most Western citizens can stay up to 30 days visa-free.
-Be careful when you go through customs, sometimes they ask for an onward ticket and in some cases they even ask your hotel reservation.
+Be careful when you go through immigration, sometimes they want to see your onward ticket and in some cases they even ask your hotel reservation.
 Don’t be denied entry to the country!

 - Don’t go to the Philippines without a travel insurance!
 Here’s why you should buy travel insurance!

 - Want a tailor-made trip to the Philippines?
 Get a free quote here!